utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 * **State** - An opaque value to prevent cross-site request forgery.
 * **Client Authentication** - Send a Basic Auth request in the header, or client credentials in the request body.
 After upgrading to a new version, change the value here to avoid problems with client authentication.

-On the **Advanced Options** tab:

-* **Resource** - A URI that indicates the resource or target service where the token is intended to be used.
-* **Audience** - A URI that indicates the target audience or service where the token is intended to be used.
+On the **Advanced Options** tab, define any custom parameters you want to send with auth requests, token requests, or refresh requests.
+For each key-value pair you define, select an option to send the parameter in the request body or the request URL.

 When your config is complete, select __Get New Access Token__.